Tanya Roberts, Bond girl and ‘’70s Show’ star, hospitalized

 One of Roberts highest profile roles was playing geologist Stacey Sutton opposite Roger Moore in 1985′s “A View to a Kill.”

 Roberts also appeared in such fantasy adventure films as “The Beastmaster” and “Hearts and Armour.”
-She replaced Shelly Hack in “Charlie’s Angels,” joining Jaclyn Smith and Cheryl Ladd as third Angel Julie.
+She replaced Shelley Hack in “Charlie’s Angels,” joining Jaclyn Smith and Cheryl Ladd as third Angel Julie.
 She also played comic book heroine Sheena — a female version of the Tarzan story — in a 1984 film.

 A new generation of fans saw her on “That ’70s Show,” playing Midge, mother to Laura Prepon’s character Donna.